-Dr. Kallberg's research is focused mainly on theory, policy, and societal implications of cyber defense, offensive cyber operations, and cyber national security.
+Dr. Kallberg's research is focused mainly on theory, public policy, decision making, and societal implications of cyber defense, offensive cyber operations, and cyber national security.

 When he registered cyberdefense.com as his personal domain in 1996 there were four (4) references on the Internet (Altavista) to cyber defense.
 Today it is a million.
 A small claim of being ahead of time.